-Despite having lived in Scotland for some time, I’ve never really traveled to any of the islands so it’s something I’ve wanted to experience for a while.
+Despite having lived in Scotland for some time, I’ve never really travelled to any of the islands, so it’s something I’ve wanted to experience for a while.
 Really get to know a place and understand it.
 Leaving Kennacraig on the early morning ferry with only our bikes and whatever we could tie to them, we set off for a mini adventure.
-Every millimeter of space in our bags was taken up with essentials so clothing was kept to an absolute minimum, only the bare essentials were packed and I resolved to wear my Route Merino T-shirt for the whole 3 day trip.
-Maps of the island and written descriptions of routes were stuffed into pockets, we were going off the grid so no checking google maps for locations or route planning, time to rely on map reading skills for a while.
+Every millimetre of space in our bags was taken up with essentials so clothing was kept to an absolute minimum, only the bare essentials were packed and I resolved to wear my Route Merino T-shirt for the whole 3-day trip.
+Maps of the island and written descriptions of routes were stuffed into pockets, we were going off the grid so no checking Google Maps for locations or route planning, time to rely on map reading skills for a while.

 On arrival in Port Ellen, we went for an exploratory pedal to check out the handling on our newly ladened bikes.
 The steering and weight went from unwieldy to normal within minutes, our muscles woke up and we were ready to pedal and get miles under our belts.

-In my sheer excitement about this adventures I had plans galore, golden eagle spotting in the south, a quick zip around the entire island getting as much distance covered as possible.
+In my sheer excitement about this adventure I had plans galore, golden eagle spotting in the south, a quick zip around the entire island getting as much distance covered as possible.
 Arrival in Islay quickly changed all that, within 5 minutes we were drawn into island life, our pace slowed and plans changed.
-A 30km pedal taking in the south of the island?
+A 30 km pedal taking in the south of the island?
 Nah, let’s hit the distilleries.

-Islay had 9 distilleries and, if you like whiskey, bikes are the best way to visit them.
+Islay had 9 distilleries and, if you like whisky, bikes are the best way to visit them.
 A beautiful new multi-use pathway keeps you off the main road as you visit 3 of the most famous distilleries in the world, Laphroaig, Ardbeg and Lagavulin.
-Much to my husbands delight we arrived in time for a 3 sample tour at Lagavulin, and I am not a whiskey drinker!
+Much to my husband's delight, we arrived in time for a 3 sample tour at Lagavulin, and I am not a whisky drinker!
 6 tasters down he weaved back down the trail towards the town ready for our last night of comfort before heading for the hills.

 Our destination for the night was a tiny bothy on the east coast of the island, the map showed a rocky pathless coastline route in and, estimates suggested, a 2-3 hour walk from the last car park.
 Well, if it’ll only take us an hour on bikes then!
 We quickly learnt that a lack of path on the map equates to exactly that, an absolute lack of path.
 The rocky shoreline was unrideable but leaving the bikes and carrying our packs wouldn’t have made the scrambles over sharp outcrops much easier so onwards we pushed farther and farther up the coastline.